iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 * Any strongly convex function is going to be a coercive function, but the converse is definitely not true.
 * The function $\exp(x)$ is alpha strongly convex but the function is not strictly convex because it's not coercive.
 We cannot long lower "hug" the function using any type of quadratic function.
 * For more about it see [[Strong Convexity, Equivalences and Implications]]

 ---
+### **Convexity and Lipschitz Functions**

+Functions that are convex and Lipschitz smooth, they are a strict subsets of all the convex functions.
+For a convex function, Local Lipschitz continuity will fail on the boundary of its domain.

+---
 ### **Beta-Smoothness | Strong Smoothness**